goreleaser/godownloader/README.md

 Your new `hugo` binary is in `./bin`, so change your Makefie or scripts to use `./bin/hugo`.

-The default installation directory can be changed with the `-b` flag.
+The default installation directory can be changed with the `-b` flag or the `BINDIR` environment variable.

 ## Notes on Functionality